Nicktb92/portfoliocommus/README.md

 One noteworthy outlier is the song “When the Saints Go Marching In” by Don Shirley which has z-values larger than |1.5| for the danceability, valence and energy features.
 Listening to the song reveals why this song is such an outlier as it is a slow and melancholic piano song, which is not very typical of this overall more upbeat playlist.

 Another atypical song in the playlist is the 1997 remastered Talk Talk song “the Rainbow”.
 This theatrical slow-burner also scores z-values larger than |1.5| on the danceability, valence and energy features.
 Again, I very much agree with the Spotify algorithms that this can be considered an atypical song.
-The identification of these outliers gives a hint about the essence of this playlist, suggesting